 Candidates for the nursing program are expected to be proficient in communication skills, math, science, computer, and learning skills, as well as have physical and mental abilities to practice nursing.
 To be considered for admission, the candidate must complete the procedures listed below.
 (Incomplete files are not considered).
 Download the Points System Admission Process form (.pdf).

-Steps for Admission to be completed by the first Monday in April.
+Steps for Admission to be completed by the 2nd Friday in March.

 - Register for mandatory information sessions with the Enrollment Advisor (903) 823-3351.